What is a hotel direct booking?

 Focus on what makes your hotel special and make this clear when travellers visit your web pages.
 You could even create special promotions around these unique features to further entice people to book direct.

-Give guests a different, more original promotion to consider
+5. Give guests more original promotion to consider

 While percentage-off stay deals or common room package promotions are fine, they don’t differentiate your hotel from its competitors.